 The family Mustelidae stems from the Latin word mustela, meaning weasel.

-The species also inhabits the Caucasus and many Mediterranean islands including the Balearic Islands, Corsica, Sardinia, Elba and Sicily.
+The species also inhabits the Caucasus and the Mediterranean islands of Corsica, Sardinia, Elba, and Sicily.
+It was introduced historically to the Balearics.
 The degree to which island populations are due to human introduction is not entirely known.

-Formerly widespread in Great Britain, it is now restricted to Ireland and northern portions of mainland Britain.
+It was formerly widespread in the British Isles, but is now restricted to Ireland and northern Britain.

 The pine marten is considered to be a habitat specialist.
 Having a closed treetop as cover from predation is thought to be an important habitat criterion for the species.
 As such, the pine marten prefers forest habitats, including deciduous, mixed, and coniferous forest.
 Old-growth forest is often preferred over young forest.